 - Fairness: treating others justly and equitably.

-- Faith defined: Believing in something without proof.
+- Faith defined: Believing in something without logical, rational or scientific proof.

 - False dilemma: the idea that only two options exist when in fact there are more.